 (5) Attachment on Counterclaim, Cross-Claim, or Third-Party Complaint.
 Attachment may be utilized by a party bringing a counterclaim, a cross-claim, or a third-party complaint in the same manner as upon an original claim.

 (6) Subsequent Attachment.
 After service of the summons and complaint upon the defendant, the attachment shall be available to the extent and in the manner provided by law, shall follow the form prescribed in paragraph (2) of this subdivision, and shall be issued by paragraph (3) of this subdivision.
-All papers shall be served upon the defendant in the manner provided for service of process under subdivisions (d) through (i) of this rule unless the defendant has appeared in action, in which case service shall be made as provided in Rule 5(b).
+All papers shall be served upon the defendant in the manner provided for service of process under subdivisions (d) through (i) of this rule unless the defendant has appeared in action, in which case service shall be made as provided in Rhode Island Rules of Civil Procedure Rule 5(b).

 (7) Return of Service.
 Upon service of a writ of attachment and copy thereof, the person doing the service shall make the return as provided in subdivision (j) of this rule.